Division 17 Section on Positive Psychology

 Additional Information: All work must be original and not published or are being considered elsewhere.
 We do not require membership in the Section on Positive Psychology, but it is encouraged.
 Authors will not be compensated for published articles.

-Submission Instructions: Submissions can be turned in year-round, but the deadline for consideration to be included in the next issue is June 1, 2025.
-Submit complete articles in .docx format to John Wade at jwade2@emporia.edu
+Submission Instructions: Submissions can be turned in year-round, but the deadline for consideration to be included in the next issue is June 1, 2026.
+Submit complete articles in .docx format to Aaron McLaughlin at amclaughlin2@uca.edu.